ligershark/Kulture/README.md

 - Type `Run K Commands` and hit Enter (Return)
 - Type `kpm restore` and hit Enter (Return)

-_Note:_ when executing `kpm restore` if you get an error about missing NuGet packages you can execute the alternate command 'kpm restore -s https://www.myget.org/F/aspnetvnext/api/v2`
+_Note:_ when executing `kpm restore` if you get an error about missing NuGet packages you can execute the alternate command `kpm restore -s https://www.myget.org/F/aspnetvnext/api/v2`

 You should see a Terminal/Powershell window launch and execute your commands.